-Access points are located at Heritage Park, Pollard Road and Marys Oak Drive Park only in designated areas.
+Access points are located at Heritage Park, Pollard Road, and Marys Oak Drive Park only in designated areas.
 The trailhead with the most parking is at Heritage Park on Peachers Mill Road.
-View the brochure and map (PDF).

 Rails to Trails Initiative